rem1niscence/canopy/cmd/rpc/rpc.md

   - **nonSignWindow**: `uint64` - the number of blocks the validator non-sign counter is reset
   - **maxCommittees**: `uint64` - the maximum count of committees a validator may be simultaneously staked for
   - **maxCommitteeSize**: `uint64` - the maximum count of validators simulatneously active in BFT for any 1 committee (sorted highest stake to lowest, above the limit is non-active and non-rewarded)
-  - **earlyWithdrawalPenalty**: `uint64` - the percent of the reward that is burned when it is directly withdrawaled instead of compounded to a validator's stake
+  - **earlyWithdrawalPenalty**: `uint64` - the percent of the reward that is burned when it is directly withdrawn instead of compounded to a validator's stake
   - **delegateUnstakingBlocks**: `uint64` - the number of blocks a delegate validator is 'unstaking' before it is unstaked and the bonded funds are returned
   - **minimumOrderSize**: `uint64` - the minimum `sell order amount` in micro denomination
   - **stakePercentForSubsidizedCommittee**: `uint64` — minimum percentage of total stake that must be committed to a committee for it to be considered subsidized